Long-term care insurance in Germany: The gaps in the care insurance

 The care insurance is very complex so that few citizens have the necessary information to apply for the claim properly.
 Evaluators of the medical service test whether a person is entitled to have care.
 The patients are not prepared for the report.
 This creates a false impression of fitness and subsequently an incorrect (less comprehensive) classification of those people.
 This leads to the problem that the family and patient cannot cope with the situation financially.

+In cases where patients or their families feel a claim was wrongly denied or classified, they can turn to the Insurance Ombudsman (Versicherungsombudsmann), an independent and free arbitration board that helps resolve disputes between consumers and insurance providers without going to court.

 There are many ways to care for family members or to give assistance: the home emergency, the short-term and day care, the assisted living, the help for housekeeping, the meals being delivered to the house, the driving and escort services, and the nursing homes.
 This is only a small overview of the diversity of these opportunities.
 Because this issue is so complex, patients often do not receive assistance and private insurance for nursing care.

 Furthermore, important factors in determining the time required for care are not taken into account in general.
 The emerging care reform includes the care of people suffering from dementia and need to get permanent presence from a person.
 In contrast, there is neither support in social areas of life nor help to manage crises and isolation nor dealing with dying and death.
 Equally nursing care cases of shorter duration than half a year get no payments from the original insurance.

 In principle, the legislature requires the combination of two conditions in the case of entitlement to benefit.
 On one hand, patients need to have assistance both in the nursing part and in the household.
 On the other hand, outside assistance is needed regularly and permanently.
 If any of these conditions is not met, there is no payment.
 The regular need for assistance means that care is needed at least once a week.
 Durable means that the need for care exists longer than six months.
 "The actual duration is not important, but the prognosis, the prospects for the future“.

 Also, people needing care must meet formal requirements.
 The patients must be insured in the statutory or private health insurance as well as they have to be in the care insurance with contributions or non-contributory and apply for nursing care.
 To apply for this the concerned person must have a prior insurance of about five years in a care fund.

 Meanwhile, the shortage of nurses has become an important topic as well.
 Nearly one in five employees in nursing would like to leave the profession because of excessive working hours.
 Mostly, this concerns younger and better qualified nursing staff.
 The time pressure that is put on professional nurses in difficult care situations usually affects the quality of care for people on need.